google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 2.1 Schizophrenia

 Schizophrenia is perhaps the most well-known psychotic disorder.
-It is characterized by a combination of positive and negative symptoms:
+It is characterized by a combination of positive and negative symptoms.
+To understand the key distinctions, visit this comparison of schizophrenia and schizotypal personality disorder.

 Positive symptoms (exaggerated or distorted normal functions):